-Velo packages built by Wix are code libraries written using Velo code that allow you to add specific functionality to your site, without spending hours writing complex code.
-You can add Velo packages built by Wix to your site.
-Note that you can also create your own Velo packages using Wix Blocks.
+Velo packages are code libraries written using Velo code that allow you to add specific functionality to your site, without spending hours writing complex code.
+You can add Velo packages to your site.
+If no existing Velo package meets your needs, you can create a custom app with Wix Blocks.

-The following describes some of the advantages of using Velo packages built by Wix:
+These are some of the advantages of using Velo packages:

 Velo packages can include read-only backend code files, public code files, and npm packages.
 An editable config.json file may also be included for defining specific settings for your package.